faskfas/faskfas.github.io/_pages/about.md

   - /about.html
 ---

-Hello there!My name is Dekang Chen, a third-year undergraduate student at [Shandong University](https://www.sdu.edu.cn/index.htm), majoring in [Computer Science and Technology](https://www.cs.sdu.edu.cn/).I am interested in computer vision-related fields and am currently studying topics related to Object Goal Navigation.
+Hello there!This is a simple personal site about me.My name is Dekang Chen, a third-year undergraduate student at [Shandong University](https://www.sdu.edu.cn/index.htm), majoring in [Computer Science and Technology](https://www.cs.sdu.edu.cn/).I am interested in computer vision-related fields and am currently studying topics related to Object Goal Navigation.

 Let's work hard together.